"When you crash, sugar can also completely zap you of energy. Sure, it gives you a quick boost, but it’s exactly that — quick."

 Many people believe it’s best just to quit sugar cold turkey.
 If you do this, your withdrawal symptoms won’t last as long as if you were to gradually taper your sugary food intake.
 You could also eat more protein while doing this, which will help you feel full, as will eating foods that are high in fiber like beans and vegetables.
 These types of foods will also work to maintain blood sugar levels so you don’t get headaches or feel nauseous.

-Drinking more water will help you feel full, and if you watched our recent video on the right types of water you should drink, you know thirst often masks itself as hunger in the body.
+Drinking more water will help you feel full, and if you saw our recent post on theright types of water you should drink, you know thirst often masks itself as hunger in the body.
 Sip some water before grabbing for a snack.
 Chances are good, you need more hydration.